Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Method

 \subsection{Appearance Generation Stage}

-Given the layout of an indoor scene, we seek to obtain a proper panorama image to represent its appearance.
-Instead of incrementally generating multi-view images like~\citep{hollein2023text2room}, we generate the entire panorama at once.
-We utilize ControlNet~\citep{zhang2023adding} to generate a high-fidelity panorama conditioned by the input 3D scene layout.
-After getting the scene panorama, we recover the depth map by the method in~\citep{shen2022panoformer} to reconstruct a textured mesh through Possion reconstruction~\citep{kazhdan2006poisson} and MVS-texture~\citep{waechter2014let}.
+Given an indoor scene layout, we seek to generate the 3D textured room model.
+We achieve this goal by generating panoramic images and reconstructing a panoramic NeRF (PeRF) model from these panoramas.
+During the panorama generation, instead of incrementally generating multi-view images like~\cite{hollein2023text2room}, we generate the entire panorama at once.
+We utilize ControlNet~\cite{zhang2023adding} to generate a high-fidelity panorama conditioned by the 3D scene layout.